petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/translating-pages-and-content/translating-web-content.md

 {bdg-secondary}`Liferay DXP/Portal 7.3+`

 Liferay provides integrated tools for translating web content articles, so you can create engaging, localized content for your global users.
-With these tools, you can manually translate web content or import translations as XLIFF files.
+With these tools, you can manually translate web content articles or import translations as XLIFF files.

 If desired, you can [enable a custom workflow](./enabling-workflows-for-translations.md) to direct the review and publishing process for translations.